Mirsario/VulkanTests/README.md

 # VulkanTests
 A personal Vulkan learning project with mostly super clean & reusable C# code.

-Uses [Silk.NET](https://github.com/dotnet/Silk.NET) bindings, does not use any its wrappers.
+Uses [Silk.NET](https://github.com/dotnet/Silk.NET) bindings, does not use any of its wrappers.

 ## Progress
 The following parts of [vulkan-tutorial.com](https://vulkan-tutorial.com) have been passed: